Summary Video- EWU Benefactors Dinner May 2012

 Final drawing for Where the Wild Things Are, © 1963 by Maurice Sendak, all rights reserved.

 To coincide with the exhibit, EWU Libraries hosted four events in 2011.
+The following events were:

 The Spokane Area's Children's Chorus will perform Maurice Sendak and Carole King's musical Really Rosie Kristina Ploeger, EWU Asst.
 Professor of Music and Artistic Director of Chorus